It’s easier than ever for nonprofits to stay connected with the people who matter most to their organization.

-Rather than sending one broad message to your entire email list, you can segment your audience into different email lists and create email campaigns that are specific to them.
+Rather than sending one broad message to your entire email list, email list segmentation can help your organization to create email campaigns that are specific to your audience.

-Here are some ideas for email segments for nonprofits to get you started on your own list:
+Here are some ideas for email segments to get you started on your own nonprofit email list:

 - Blog subscribers who have never donated before

 - Re-engagement campaign — speak directly to those who’ve impacted your nonprofit in the past